muonjs/mocha-suit-ts/README.md

 ### Running

-Launch tests is easy as any other mocha tests:
+Launching tests is easy as any other mocha tests:

 ```shell script
 $ tsc -p test